-- HTTP protocol consists of two elements: HTTP header and HTTP body. when HTTP body consists of pure XML document only and nothing else then it is called as Plain HTTP however in case of SOAP format the HTTP Body contains SOAP header in addition with soap body which is collectively known as SOAP envelope and such envelope also supports attachments too.
+- HTTP protocol consists of two elements: an HTTP header and an HTTP body.
+When the HTTP body consists of pure XML document only and nothing else, then it is called Plain HTTP; however, in the SOAP format, the HTTP Body contains SOAP header and soap body is collectively known as SOAP envelope, and such envelope also supports attachments too.

-- HTTP URL: Example of http URL is as below.
+- HTTP URL: An example of an HTTP URL is as below.

-- SOAP URL: Example of SOAP URL is as below
+- SOAP URL: An example of SOAP URL is as below

-HTTP adapter is used when a user wants to post an HTTP request message from a web application to XI so there is an important difference there.
+The HTTP adapter is used when a user wants to post an HTTP request message from a web application to XI, so there is an important difference.

 Example: <i>How can I make use of SOAP Sender Adapter without using any tools like XML Spy etc….</i>

-- XML SPy is used as a TEST tool most often when users send SOAP information to XI.
-To actually send data however user needs to configure a web service first and then construct a SOAP request message and after that post the data.
+- XML Spy is used as a TEST tool most often when users send SOAP information to XI.
+However, to actually send data, the user needs to configure a web service first and then construct a SOAP request message and, after that, post the data.

-- The SOAP sender adapter is an extraction for the XML message from the whole SOAP envelope message itself.
-Users can achieve the same using HTTP adapter as well and a suitable mapping thereof.
-The HTTP adapter is better performing and stable compared to SOAP because only the ABAP part of WAS is used in this, also called as the native adapter.
+- The SOAP sender adapter is extraction for the XML message from the whole SOAP envelope message itself.
+Users can achieve the same using an HTTP adapter as well and a suitable mapping thereof.
+The HTTP adapter is better performing and stable than SOAP because only the ABAP part of WAS is used in this, also called the native adapter.